Peter R. de Vries: Lawyers' and investigations office

-Marengo process
+Marengo trial

 In 2021, De Vries supported the crown witness in the Marengo trial.

-Assassination
+Death

-On 6 July 2021, after leaving the television studio of RTL Boulevard in Amsterdam where he had appeared as a guest, five bullets were fired at him at the Lange Leidsedwarsstraat.
+On 6 July 2021, after leaving the television studio of RTL Boulevard in Amsterdam where he had appeared as a guest, five bullets were fired at him in the Lange Leidsedwarsstraat.
 De Vries was shot in the head.
 He was taken to a hospital in critical condition.
 The Dutch police arrested three suspects that same evening, one of whom was released the next day, as he was no longer a suspect.
 De Vries died as a result of the shooting on 15 July 2021.
+The killing of De Vries was condemned by the Director-General of the UNESCO Audrey Azoulay in a press-release published on the 15th of July.
+According to global monitoring on the safety of journalists by the Observatory of Killed Journalists, he was the first media professional killed in the Netherlands in 2021.

+On the third anniversary of his death in 2024, a monument was unveiled on Leidseplein in Amsterdam.

+Perpetrators

+Nine suspects in the murder were scheduled to be tried starting on 23 January 2024.
+Later that year, on 12 June, a court in the Netherlands sentenced three men to 28 years in prison for the murder of De Vries, and three other men to 14 years for aiding the murderers.

 Personal life

-Vries was married for 35 years to an unidentified woman, and they had a son and daughter.
+De Vries was married for 35 years to Jacqueline and they had a son and daughter named Royce and Kelly.
 They divorced in 2013.
 From 2015 until his death, he was in a discreet relationship with a Dutch Afghan writer and journalist, Tahmina Akefi.
 Akefi revealed the relationship on 30 January 2022 and said that the couple planned to marry in summer 2022, and that they were going to publicise it.